facetframer/orgnav/README.md

 # helm-org
-`helm-org` has the feeling of a proof-of-concept library. `orgnav` is more complete, and intends to be more of a complete navigation tool than a searching library.
+`helm-org` has the feeling of a proof-of-concept library. `orgnav` is more complete, and intends to be a complete navigation tool rather than a searching library.
 However, for simple use cases, `helm-org` may be good enough and is likely more stable.
 You may be able to use `narrowing` to work around some of the limitations.

+# helm-org-rifle

+[helm-org-rifle](https://github.com/alphapapa/helm-org-rifle#changelog) is quite similar to this package.
+All searches are global and of arbitrary depth, though narrowing could address this point.
+Searches include the contents of entries.
+This is analogous to `helm-swoop`

+# org-search-goto

 ### Judicious use of `org-capture`, `org-refile`, and `org-find-olp`
 Though initially slightly cryptic if you are willing to do some